Home » *Top Pick*, Art & Museums, Lectures & Workshops, Live Music, Movies, San Francisco, Theater & Performance

 Friday Nights at the de Young is a free weekly after-hours art “happening” in the museum’s public spaces.

-The event has a new theme every week, but typically includes an eclectic mix of live music, dance performances, film screenings, panel discussions, lectures, artist demos, hands-on art activities and more.
-Plus, the observation tower is open until 8:15pm.
+The event has a new theme every week, but typically includes an eclectic mix of live music, dance performances, film screenings, panel discussions, lectures, artist demos, hands-on art activities, and more.
+Plus, the observation tower is open until 8 pm.
+Free Museum Admission after 5:30pm Access to the permanent collection galleries is now free of charge during Friday Nights at the de Young.

 November Artist in Residence: Javier Manrique